toni20k5267/The-Ultimate-Lifeform-ify/README.md

 This extension was originally made as a submission for Jshlatt's Shark Tank Pitch Stream in late 2023.

-Then it was forked and upgraded bt MaciejDotDev.
+Then it was forked and upgraded by MaciejDotDev.

 And then, forked by me, toni20k5267, to have Shadow The Hedgehog, the Ultimate Lifeform :333